Cloud vs. On-Premise MFT: Making an Informed Strategic Decision

 Hybrid Deployments

 Hybrid deployments combine on-premise and cloud components, allowing organizations to maintain sensitive operations internally while leveraging cloud benefits for appropriate workloads.
-According to the 2024 Hybrid Cloud State of the Market report, 62% of enterprises now employ hybrid approaches for file transfer operations, up from 47% in 2022.

 Phased Migration